ProvidersTaressa G. Haney, MD * Elliot C. McKee, MD * Timothy G. Saunders, MD * Erin O. Schotthoefer, MD *

 - Eye drops will be given to your child to dilate his or her pupils.
 This is an important part of the exam that will allow your doctor to examine the inside of the eye and determine if your child needs glasses.
 You will then return to the waiting room.
 These eye drops take 20-45 minutes to take effect.

 - You will return to the exam room to see the doctor and complete the exam.
 Your doctor will then discuss the results of the exam and determine what kind of care is needed.
+Many children do not need any special treatment for their eyes, but some children benefit from wearing glasses, using medication, wearing a patch over one eye, or performing eye exercises.
+In some situations, surgery may be recommended.

 After the exam